TEAM-Data-Engineers/CHCHFR-Docs/README.md

 ## Project Overview

-The project used micro-service architecture, consists of 4 repositories within the GitHub organization "TEAM-Data-Engineers."
-Each repository serves a specific purpose in the overall project, which is related to fuel recommendation in Christchurch.
-The entire application includes Data collection pipeline, Web API provider, and Mobile end interface.
+The project used micro-service architecture and consisted of 4 repositories within the GitHub organization "TEAM-Data-Engineers."
+Each repository serves a specific purpose in the overall project, which is related to fuel recommendations in Christchurch.
+The entire application includes a Data collection ETL pipeline, Web API provider, and Mobile end interface.
 Here’s a brief overview of each repository based on their information:

 ## Project Architecture

 1. **Data Collection Service**:
-   - **Language**: Python integrated with Apache Airflow
+   - **Language**: Python-based DAG task integrated within Apache Airflow
-   - **Purpose**: Data collection pipeline for the CHCH Fuel Recommendation project.
+   - **Purpose**: Data ETL pipeline for the CHCH Fuel Recommendation project.
    - **Address**: [CHCHFR-Data-Collection](https://github.com/TEAM-Data-Engineers/CHCHFR-Data-Collection)

 2. **Web API Provider Service**: